josephpconley/spark-digit-recognizer/README.md

 # spark-digit-recognizer
 Use Spark 2.x to recognize handwritten digits on a standard left-to-right golf scorecard

+## Blockers
+MNIST uses pixel values [0-255] as white to black and has their background in sharp contrast.
+My images use pixel values [0-255] black to white, no sharp contrast in background.

 ## Initial Steps
 - [X] build a simple decision tree model which will predict handwritten digits from an image (67% accuracy)
 - [X] take a sample image and convert to greyscale